Ragini Khanna: Other works and appearances

-TV commercials and endorsements
+Brand endorsements

 Khanna is the brand ambassador of 'Beauty with Astrology' science organisation founded by her mother, Kamini Khanna.
 They have also launched an early morning spiritual and wellness radio show titled 'Seher' on 92.7 BIG FM with Khanna as the brand ambassador.
 In 2010, Khanna was roped in as judge in Frito-Lay India's consumer campaign titled "Kurkure Spend Time with Family".

 Khanna has also walked the ramp at Lakme Fashion Week, IIJW and for various other designers.
 Khanna was also the brand ambassador of "Mix n Drink" campaign launched by Catch foods] in 2011.
 In 2013, Khanna featured in the "My Roohafza story" activation campaign launched by Hamdard division.